LAST UPDATED: August 26, 2020 by Ryan M

 A tornado watch means that the present weather conditions are favorable for the formation of a tornado.
 A tornado warning means that tornado activity is imminent.

 Typical watches will cover about 25,000 square miles.
 There are no set criteria for issuing watches.
 If current conditions seem consistent with a developing severe weather pattern, a watch can be issued.
 Watches can be changed and altered based on how the situation develops.

 These alerts are based on specific criteria and reports received by the National Weather Service.

-- Tornados in the Southern hemisphere usually rotate in a clockwise direction.
+- Tornadoes in the Southern hemisphere usually rotate in a clockwise direction.

-- Tornados in the Northern hemisphere usually rotate in a counterclockwise direction.
+- Tornadoes in the Northern hemisphere usually rotate in a counterclockwise direction.

 - Tornado warnings have about a 70% false alarm rate.